Tōhoku region: Ancient and classical period

-In mythological times, the area was known as Azuma (吾妻, あづま) and corresponded to the area of Honshu occupied by the native Emishi and Ainu.
-The area was historically the Dewa and the Michinoku regions, a term first recorded in Hitachi-no-kuni Fudoki (常陸国風土記) (654).
+In mythological times, this area, along with Kantō region, was called Azuma (吾妻, あづま) and was the region of Honshu occupied by the indigenous peoples known as the Emishi, and, later, the Ainu.
+The area was historically the Dewa and the Mutsu or Michinoku regions, a term first recorded in the Hitachi no kuni Fudoki (常陸国風土記) (654).
 There is some variation in modern usage of the term "Michinoku".
+The combination of the kanji used to write Dewa and Mutsu/Michi was read as Ōu (奥羽), and sometimes is used in place of the name Tōhoku in texts.

-Tōhoku's initial historical settlement occurred between the seventh and ninth centuries, well after Japanese civilization and culture had become firmly established in central and southwestern Japan.
-The last stronghold of the indigenous Emishi on Honshu and the site of many battles, the region has maintained a degree of autonomy from Kyoto at various times throughout history.
+Yamato (ethnic Japanese) settlement in the Tōhoku occurred between the seventh and ninth centuries, well after the Yamato culture had become firmly established in central and southwestern Japan.
+As the last stronghold of the Emishi, the indigenous peoples of Honshu, and the site of many battles, the region has at various times throughout history maintained a degree of autonomy from Kyoto.